 According to The National Center on Elder Abuse (NCEA), there are seven different types of nursing home abuse and neglect.
 These include:

 - Physical abuse: Any physical force that results (or could result) in pain, impairment, or bodily injury is considered physical abuse.
 Examples include hitting, pushing, shaking, shoving, slapping, pinching, or kicking.
-The use of restraints, improper use of medication, and any type of physical punishment is also considered physical abuse.
+The use of restraints, improper use of medication, and any type of physical punishment are also considered physical abuse.

-- Sexual abuse: Any type of unwanted sexual contact such as touching, intercourse, assault, and battery is considered sexual abuse.
+- Sexual abuse: Any type of unwanted sexual contact such as touching, intercourse, assault, and the battery is considered sexual abuse.
 Many nursing home residents do not have the capacity to provide consent, so any sexual contact may be considered sexual abuse.

 - Emotional abuse: Also known as psychological abuse, this can include intimidating, humiliating, insulting, threatening, or harassing nursing home residents.
-Emotional abuse can also involve giving residents the silent treatment, treating them like a child, and preventing them from participating in social activities that they enjoy.
+Emotional abuse can also involve giving residents the silent treatment, treating them as a child, and preventing them from participating in social activities that they enjoy.

 - Financial abuse: Stealing and inappropriate use of a resident’s property, money, or assets is financial abuse.
-Staff members may forge a resident’s signature, deceive a resident into signing financial documents, or cash his or her checks without permission.
+Staff members may forge a resident’s signature, deceive a resident into signing financial documents or cash his or her checks without permission.